A129 Parking Mode V2.0 Introduction

 The downside is that you may miss details like license plates, as well no audio is captured which could identify people who may have damaged your vehicle.

-Videos recorded with time-lapse mode is voiceless.
+Videos recorded with the time-lapse mode are mute.

 Low Bitrate Recording